rovco/vemp_specification/specification/vemp_specification.md

 | Type | `int32` |
 | Range | `[0, class count]` |

-*Hint: A map of indices from ArgMaxed predictions.*
+*Hint: A map of indices from arg-maxed predictions.*

 </details>